xJonathanLEI/EVMDebugger/README.md

 ## Dependency

-The EVM project uses the `SHA3` NuGet library for Keccak-256 hashing.
+The EVM project uses the following NuGet libraries:

+- **SHA3**: for Keccak-256 hashing.
+- **Newtonsoft.Json**: for JSON serialization and deserialization.

+Please note that uint256 has no dependencies and is thus directly portable.

 ## Projects